 Once you reach MMI, it’s essential to determine what a fair settlement looks like and how it can help you.
 It’s best to speak with a legal team that knows how to pursue the maximum benefits you may receive during this difficult time.

-At Pacific Workers' Compensation Law Center, we put your needs first.
+At Pacific Workers', The Lawyers for Injured Workers, we put your needs first.
 Our Oakland workers’ compensation lawyers have been protecting injured heroes since 1994, and we stand ready to build the strongest case possible to obtain the outcome you deserve.